How a family's love for camping became a movement to make nature's healing power accessible to every family

 Their journey through marriage, careers, and raising four daughters (Siena, Jaelyn, Zadie, and Eliza) has been grounded by one constant: the healing power of nature.
 From fumbling through Georgia's Cohutta Wilderness to braving New Hampshire's Presidential Range, from conquering Wyoming's Teton Crest Trail to perfecting family car camping at Lake Tahoe, the outdoors has been their anchor for rest and reconnection.

 The path to founding Outdoorithm Collective emerged from their own evolution as campers and parents.
-Through extensive outdoor experiences, gear testing, and campground explorations, they identified three persistent barriers keeping urban families from camping: finding the right places, having the right equipment, and feeling a sense of belonging.
+Over 100 family camping trips, 270+ nights under the stars, and 54 campgrounds across four states, they identified three persistent barriers keeping urban families from camping: finding the right places, having the right equipment, and feeling a sense of belonging.

-Using their Oakland home as a testing ground, they turned weekend adventures into a proven system for successful family camping.
-Today, Outdoorithm Collective builds on this foundation—helping every family discover the joy, empowerment, and wonder that nature provides.
+Since 2021, the Steeles have camped nearly every other weekend — averaging 20 trips and 49 nights outdoors per year with their four daughters.
+Using their Oakland home as a launchpad, they turned that relentless rhythm into a proven system for successful family camping.
+Today, Outdoorithm Collective builds on that foundation, bringing every family into the joy, empowerment, and wonder that nature provides.

 The entire Steele family in 2022 camping at Kirk Creek campground in incredible Big Sur, California